INTRODUCTION AND EPIDEMIOLOGY

 Sepsis syndromes exist on a continuum and are defined based on the presence of a systemic, dysfunctional host response that leads to organ failure.13,14 Historic and more recent definitions are often not sensitive or specific.
 Previously, sepsis was a suspected or confirmed infection with evidence of systemic inflammation (demonstrated either through evidence of the systemic immune response syndrome or laboratory abnormalities).
 Severe sepsis was sepsis plus evidence of new organ dysfunction thought to be secondary to tissue hypoperfusion.
 Septic shock exists when cardiovascular failure occurs and carries the worst prognosis.

-In 2016, the Third International Consensus Definitions for Sepsis and Septic Shock removed severe sepsis as a term and narrowed the definition of septic shock (Table 151-1).15 In Third International Consensus Definitions for Sepsis and Septic Shock, patients with suspected or proven infection, signs of systemic inflammation (without strict definitions), and organ failure (defined as a ...
+In 2016, the Third International Consensus Definitions for Sepsis and Septic Shock removed severe sepsis as a term and narrowed the definition of septic shock (Table 151-1).15 In Third International Consensus Definitions for Sepsis and Septic Shock, patients with suspected or proven infection, signs of systemic inflammation (without strict definitions), and organ failure (defined ...